oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 Before you get started, you should edit the `common/functions.sh` file and set the value of `SCRIPTDIR` to the location of the script's home directory.
 For example:

 `SCRIPTDIR=/workdir/scripts`

+If you are provisioning Oracle Identity Governance, you must also download the Oracle Connector Bundle for OUD and extract it to a location which is accessible by the provisioning scripts.
+For example, `/workdir/connectors/OID-12.2.1.3.0`.
+The connector directory name must start with `OID-12.2.1.`

+If you are provisioning the Oracle HTTP Server, you must download the Oracle HTTP installer and place it in the location `$SCRIPTDIR/templates/ohs/installer` the installer MUST be the ZIP file for example, fmw\_12.2.1.4.0\_ohs\_linux64\_Disk1\_1of1.zip.

+If you wish to Install the Oracle HTTP Server or copy files to it, you must setup passwordless SSH from the deployment host, during the provisioning.

 ## Creating a Response File